isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2023-04-04-post-LSB Notice: LSB Examination (Cadastral Law, Land Lot and Strata Survey) to be held on 31 July 2023.md

 1) Instructions to Candidate (together with Annexes C and D)<br>
 2) List of sites not to be selected.<br>

-All candidates must familarise themselves with the requirements/format of the examination stated herein for compliance and submit to Mr Ng Chin Sing (email to:ng_chin_sing@sla.gov.sg) and copy Deputy Registar, Ms Mitsy Ng (email to: mitsy_ng@sla.gov.sg) between **25 April 2023 and 27 May 2023.**
+All candidates must familarise themselves with the requirements/format of the examination stated herein for compliance and submit to Mr Ng Chin Sing (email to: ng_chin_sing@sla.gov.sg) and copy Deputy Registar, Ms Mitsy Ng (email to: mitsy_ng@sla.gov.sg) between **25 April 2023 and 27 May 2023.**
 <br>